RileyZurrin/Expl_CCA_Report_Gen/README.md

 Version 2 solves minor bugs and is compatible with multiple group analyses.

+Version 3 includes several aesthetic changes and rearrangements meant to ease interpretation.
+Informative notes were added.

 Steps to run:

 i) Add canoload, CCA, and PCA files for each group from exploratory CCA output to your py project folder